 Since several years, the United Nations have been celebrating International Women’s Day by following an official theme each year that acknowledges the success of womanhood, honors the contributions made by women in different fields, and plans for a better society.

 International Women’s Day at Present

 It started as a socialist political event which took its present form after facing several types of strikes, marches, etc. all over the world.
 The day has lost its political taste in some regions and is celebrated by everyone as an occasion to mark respect and express love to the sacrifices made and the selfless love showered by the women in their lives.

-Over the past several years, women have tremendously achieved success in the economic, social and political fields.
-Since then, International Women’s Day has reached to a new level and has attained a new global dimension for women in both developed and developing countries.
+Over the past several years, women have tremendously achieved success in the economic, social, and political fields.
+Since then, International Women’s Day has reached a new level and has attained a new global dimension for women in both developed and developing countries.

-People around the world acknowledge and honour this success by celebrating the International Women’s Day with great enthusiasm.
+People around the world acknowledge and honor this success by celebrating International Women’s Day with great enthusiasm.
 Women are gifted with flowers, chocolates, gifts, etc. by their loved ones.
-The government and various organisations support International Women’s Day and many events are held by various women’s group.
+The government and various organizations support International Women’s Day and many events are held by various women’s groups.